Cerebral Palsy and Hyperbaric Oxygen Therapy

 Research on HBOT published in the Modern Drug Discovery as well as by NHI concluded that there was no significant difference between children with cerebral palsy who received HBOT when compared to a placebo group.

 Researchers performed two clinical trials on children with cerebral palsy, ranging from ages 3 to 12.
-The first group of children was given hyperbaric oxygen at 1.75 ATA of 100% oxygen, while the second group of children was given treatment consisting of slightly pressurized room air.
+The first group of children was given hyperbaric oxygen at 1.75 ATA of 100% oxygen.
+The second group of children was given treatment consisting of slightly pressurized room air.
 The study included 40 sessions where the treatments were given once per day.

 Results of the study show that both groups showed significant improvements in the following areas: